NAFTeam/NAFF/docs/src/Guides/3 Creating Commands.md

 Interactions can either be global, or limited to specific guilds.
 Global commands take up to an hour to sync with Discord and show up, so don't worry when you first register a command.

 When testing, it is recommended to use non-global commands, as they sync instantly.
+For that, you can either define `scopes` in every command, or set `debug_scope` in the bot instantiation which sets the scope automatically for all commands.

 You define non-global commands by passing a list of guild ids to `scopes` in the interaction creation.
 ```python